Electives for Visiting Residents & Medical Students

 - Community Outreach Opportunities: rotators may pursue community outreach activities during their elective.

-For more information about our research elective, please e-mail your CV to our Chief Resident.
+For more information about our research elective, please e-mail your CV and a brief statement (250 words max) about how your participation in this elective will further your development as a physician to our Chief Resident.